 Developing a measurement strategy for marketing effectiveness is a daunting task.
-There’s so much data available now, its hard to know where to start.
-The first thing you need to understand is: where your organisation is on the spectrum of measurement capability.
+The first thing you need to understand is, where your organisation sits on the spectrum of measurement capability.

 As the saying goes, you shouldn’t try to run before you can walk.
 Gain Theory’s white paper on measurement strategy, published at EffWeek 2018 sets out to help organisations evolve their measurement practices to the highest level.
 One of the first things they recommend is making sure you understand exactly where you are on the journey to measuring effectiveness before you decide what your next steps are.
 Our paper identifies three different stages: crawl, walk and run.

 The crawl stage is all about the past.
 Reporting is retrospective, and planning is done with an eye on short-term results like getting the best inventory and avoiding late booking fees.

 Organisations that have reached the walk stage have gone beyond retrospective reporting and are much more tuned in to the ‘now’.
 They’ve standardised KPIs across all their teams, departments, brands and even markets.
 And they are paying attention to who is going to be reading their reports, carefully curating them to make sure they are relevant and in a language that the audience can understand.